GEMScienceTools/oq-mbtk/windows/README.md

 - 4 GB of RAM (8 GB recommended)
 - 1.5 GB of free disk space
 - Git on Windows

-  The most official build is available for download on the Git website.
+  If you don't have Git installed, it is available for download on the Git website.

   Just go to https://git-scm.com/download/win and the download will start automatically.

 **Windows 7** and **Windows 8** are not supported.
 That means that we do not test such platforms and the openquake model building toolkit may or may not work there.